 If you are starting to feel tired, it's time to take a break.

 Frustration is closely connected to your unmet expectations of how you envision your drive.
-Summer and long weekend traffic is always going to be slow-moving.
+Summer and long weekend traffic is always slow-moving.
 Expect it.
 Accept it.
 Don't fight it.
 Adjust your expectations - it will go a long way to helping you be more relaxed.
 How many times do you catch yourself saying, "I can't believe this traffic!"
-If you get in your car believing and then accepting the traffic the way it is, the more likely you are to be patient.
-It's a long weekend, and there's going to be more traffic than normal.
+If you get in your car, believing and then accepting the traffic as it is, you are more likely to be patient.
+It's a long weekend, and there will be more traffic than usual.

 When traffic slows down and the volume builds, drivers can become impatient.
 They jump from lane to lane to gain a better position or sneak into small openings in traffic.
 Weaving in and out of lanes puts you and other drivers in danger.
 Driving this way doesn't get you there any faster.
 How many times have you seen that same car a few cars ahead of you when traffic comes to a standstill?

 We're all susceptible to it - comparing where we are in the traffic relative to another driver.
-This comparison leads us to lane hop and weave in and out of traffic.
-We think it's going to get us there faster but, believe it or not, tests find weaving in and out trying to pick the fast lane of traffic ended up costing more time.
+This comparison leads us to lane-hopping and weaving in and out of traffic.
+We think it's going to get us there faster, but, believe it or not, tests find weaving in and out trying to pick the fast lane of traffic ended up costing more time.
 So be patient.
 Pick a lane and stick to it.

 NOTE: One exception, though – the fast lane or the passing lane is not the lane to stay in for your trip.
 It's strictly for overtaking.
 Don't drive in it.